Comparing the American Gold Eagle vs American Gold Buffalo

 Gold Eagle Premiums and Liquidity

-The Gold Eagle is a highly recognized and traded globally, making it a very liquid asset.
-When selling, dealers will often offer a small premium over spot price during normal market conditions.
+The extensive minting history has made it a staple in the bullion market with investors, making it a very liquid asset.
+When selling, dealers often offer a slight premium above spot price during normal market conditions.

 Approved for inclusion in Precious Metals IRAs.